LogScale Measurement Repositories

 If you have LogScale self-hosted license, you have access to these repositories directly, and because of that, do not have humio-organization-usage view.

 The following query in your humio-organization-usage View is visualized on the Usage Page as your license consumption:

 To see usage for a specific repository, you can replace the

 "*" with a specific repository title.

-Note that if your order form notes that we define data volume as "raw (uncompressed) data ingested by the product", we derive your usage of the license volume from the segmentWriteBytes metric instead.
+If your order form states that we define data volume as "raw (uncompressed) data ingested by the product", we derive your usage of the license volume from the segmentWriteBytes metric instead.
 This is the amount of data in bytes written to the disk.

 The logs in this repository are the results of an hourly query to the humio-measurements repository.
 It differs from the humio-measurements repository in the following: it has unlimited retention, data is being logged once every hour, and it does not include data on ingestion source.
 Moreover, the usage measurements are provided as fields in the log.

 In the table below, there are some of the more interesting fields a log line could have:

 |The size of an event ingested by the LogScale platform, in bytes